Wesleyan-Media-Project/fb_agg_reports_import/README.md

 Take note of the name of the key file.
 Update the `fb_lifelong_upload.R` file so that it contains the correct name of the service account key file.

 Now you are ready to launch the scripts and start collecting the data.

+### 5. Download the Reports

+The first part of collecting data is to download the reports for all timelines.
+It is recommended to use a python virtual environment and install all necessary packages used in the script to that environment.
+You will also need Chrome and ChromeDriver located in the same directory as your Python virtual environment.

+- Install Chrome
+- ChromeDriver
+- Install Python
+- Create Python Venv
+- Install dependencies
+- Revise Python code
+- Run the code

+### 6. Upload Reports to MySQL

+- Install R
+- Install dependencies
+- Revise code
+- Run the R code using the command

+#### 6a.
+Insert Lifelong report to BigQuery